strangebuzz/phpquiz/README.txt

 @Refactoring/cleanup
 ————————————————————————————————————————————————————————————————————————————————

-* DB Join on answers in the show methods
+* DB Join on answers in the show methods to avoid join at the view level when getting the previous and next quiz.

 References